satry22/My-Pets/README.md

 - As a user I want to be able to sign up for a newletter to be caught up on what is new.

 - As a user I want the social media links to work.

+- As a user I would like to view images of Saras Pets.

 ## Features